This post may contain affiliate links for which I may receive a commission at no extra cost to you.

 Search Appearance> HTML Improvements

 If you have any Duplicate meta descriptions or duplicate title tags it will be displayed here.

-This tool will help you to find out if anyone have copied your content.
+This tool will help you to find out if anyone has copied your content.
 Plagiarism can be easily detected by this tool.
-This is an extremely important tool to fight spamming when you will find that your blog content is available on multiple domain.
+This is an extremely important tool to fight spamming when you will find that your blog content is available on multiple domains.

 This is a very simple tool used to find the internal duplicate content.

 Do not panic when you see siteliner is listing your category, tags, archives as duplicate content.
 You can always de-index tags & categories or find out how to use tags and categories for SEO and building site structure.

 Plagiarism is not related to own site duplicate content issues but still, it is wise to check.
 Here you have to copy-paste your content.
 It comes with a limit of 1000 words.

 Once you check your content it will give the result as for whether your blog lines as unique or plagiarized.

 By clicking on the plagiarized section you can find out on which other domains similar lines exist.
 Sometimes it may happen that your content is original but it is having a striking similarity with some other blog content.
 In that case, if the other content is published earlier then you may do the required changes on your blog content to avoid plagiarism from their end.

 If you find that your content has been copied to some other domain then take necessary actions to fight plagiarism.